Artificial intelligence is gaining state lawmakers' attention, and they have a lot of questions

 Instead, the Hawaii House and Senate passed a resolution Lee proposed that urges Congress to adopt safety guidelines for the use of artificial intelligence and limit its application in the use of force by police and the military.

-Lee, vice-chair of the Senate Labor and Technology Committee, said he hopes to introduce a bill in next year's session that is similar to Connecticut's new law.
+Lee, vice-chair of the Senate Labor and Technology Committee, said he hopes to introduce a bill similar to Connecticut's new law.
 Lee also wants to create a permanent working group or department to address AI matters with the right expertise, something he admits is difficult to find.

 "There aren't a lot of people right now working within state governments or traditional institutions that have this kind of experience," he said.